 Mark Twain famously said, "Don't let school interfere with your education."
-Although the famed author had more meanings in mind than calling out specific educational untruths, it turns out plenty of the "facts" learned in school are actually myths, propaganda, misinformation, or downright lies.
+Although the famed author who quit school at age 12 had more meanings in mind than calling out specific educational untruths, it turns out plenty of the "facts" learned in school are actually myths, propaganda, misinformation, or downright lies.

 For generations, teachers have been telling students that George Washington was so virtuous that he couldn't tell a lie.
 The author of Washington's best-selling original biography was not bound by such moral hangups, and took significant artistic license with the facts.
 The cherry tree story is among the biggest whoppers.